mattjaybe/sd-wildcards/README.md

 - a **stunning** woman wearing a **gown** in **France**
 - a **lovely** woman wearing a **cocktail dress** in **Tokyo**

-You can find even more wildcards to use at the link below, which include wildcards not found in this collection.
-Such as anime, danbooru tags, non-Western artists, etc.
+You can find even more wildcards to use at the link below, which include wildcards not found in this collection such as anime, danbooru tags, non-Western artists, etc.

 https://rentry.org/sdgoldmine#wildcards

 ChatGPT is free (for now) and you can sign up for it here: https://openai.com/blog/chatgpt/

 There are Windows/Linux/macOS apps available here: https://prompts.chat/

+*Protip*: You can create a style with your favorite lines.
+For example, I have a style called Camera Wildcards that injects this line to the prompt box: *`__camera__, __f-stop__, __iso-stop__, __focal-length__`*